stackitcloud/terraform-provider-stackit/docs/resources/dns_record_set.md

 subcategory: ""
 description: |-
   DNS Record Set Resource schema.
+  !> This resource is in beta and may be subject to breaking changes in the future.
+Use with caution.
 ---

 # stackit_dns_record_set (Resource)

 DNS Record Set Resource schema.

+!> This resource is in beta and may be subject to breaking changes in the future.
+Use with caution.

 ## Example Usage